Andre601/blog/docs/posts/2021/09-28-bots-and-admin.md

 And let's not forget that a developer may not always be a pure-of-heart person.
 They can at one point have a hate towards others.

 The fact is, that you should treat a Bot like a new user you never saw before and that randomly DMs you.
 Treat it carefully and don't just blindly trust it straight away.

-Just undoing bans is easier than undoing bans, recreating channels, change the icon and server name back, etc.
+Or ask yourself this: What is easier for you to do when a bot went rogue?

+- Just undoing the mass-bans the bot did.
+- Undoing mass-bans, recreating deletec channels, changing back the server's name and icon, recreating all the roles you had, ...

 Administrator causes more harm than good in the long run.
-It may save you time, but at the cost of possibly getting your server nuked[^2].
+It may save you time, but at the cost of possibly getting your server nuked[^2] at the end.

 ## Why do people give/ask for Administrator?